Interview – Statkraft and the Future of Renewable Energy

 In Gateshead, you can find 12 charge points at Hoults Yard business village on Walker Road, and more at the Gateshead Civic Centre on Regent Street and Heworth Metro Car Park on Low Heworth Lane.

 The UK’s capital city welcomes visitors from around the globe to witness its vibrant attractions and historical landmarks, including Big Ben, Buckingham Palace, and the Tower of London.
-London also has a green ethos; with the aim of helping to combat air toxicity, London’s Ultra Low Emission Zone (ULEZ) operates almost all year round.
-Recently, it was announced that the ULEZ will be expanded across the whole of London from 29 August next year.
+London also has a green ethos: to achieve the ‘Accelerated Green pathway’, London will need to see:

 Theatres across London are showing magical musicals and shows this winter.
-Elf The Musical is showing at the Dominion Theatre until 7 January 2023, the Royal Opera House in Covent Garden is hosting The Nutcracker until mid-January, and you can book to see Frozen The Musical until late March.
+Elf The Musical is showing at the Dominion Theatre until 6 January 2024, the Royal Opera House in Covent Garden is hosting The Nutcracker until 13 January, and you can also book to see Frozen The Musical which is showing at Theatre Royal Drury Lane.

 London is well connected by motorway, so it makes for an excellent winter road trip destination.
 The A1, M1, M3, M4, M11, M20, M25 and M40 provide good motorway links into London.